informalsystems/vdd/traceability/traceability.md

 Example: The previous logical unit implements both [TRC-TAG.1::SYNTAX.1] and [TRC-IMPL.1].
 As a result, it is tagged with both [TRC-TAG.1::SYNTAX.1::SYNONYMY.1] and [TRC-IMPL.1::SYNONYMY.1], and so these two tags are synonymous.
-However, it also bears the univocal leaf tag `SYNONYMY.1`
+However, all its tags end with the single leaf tag `SYNONYMY.1`

 |{TRC-TAG.1::SYNTAX.1,TRC-IMPL.1}::SYNONYMY.1::BRACE-EXPANSION.1|
 : [brace expansion][] is used for a concise designation of synonyms: ancestor